dujanhung/evtsbx-api-doc/lua/es_Audio.md

 a helper class to play audio files.

 >[!IMPORTANT]
->"Evertech Sandbox" only support `WAV` files. other files would result in an error.
+>-"Evertech Sandbox" only support `WAV` files. other files would result in an error.

 ___